grow/grow/content/docs/podspec.md

 ### deployments

 A mapping of named deployments.
 The deployment destination is determined by the `destination` key.
 The remaining keys are configuration parameters for the deployment.
 The `default` name can be used to specify the pod's default deployment.
+An `env` can optionally be specified.

 [sourcecode:yaml]
 default: